N3XT14/DSA/pythonSelf.md

 # Sorting

-Defn:   To sort the elements in a particular order. aesc or desc.
+Definition:   To sort the elements in a particular order. aesc or desc.

 Insertion Sort:
     ` The array is virtually split into a sorted and an unsorted part.
 Values from the unsorted part are picked and placed at the correct position in the sorted part.`